 Purpose of traffic control signals

-If traffic lights are indeed in such bad condition, shouldn’t we take the opportunity to have a critical discussion about them and about the way they are used?
+If traffic lights are indeed in such bad condition, shouldn’t we take the opportunity to have a discussion about them and about the way they are used?
 It starts with the name.
 Use the word ‘traffic light’ in the presence of a traffic expert, and they will probably correct you: the devices are actually called traffic control signals.
-In fact they are complex systems including the control computer and its housing, the poles and the lanterns with traffic lights for the red-amber-green signals, the detectors (often loops in the road surface) that feed the control computer with signals about the presence of road users, and all accompanying power supplies, cables, and leads.
-And before you know it, you’ve stopped talking about the purpose of traffic control signals, and are getting bogged down in technology.
+In fact they are complex systems including a control computer and its housing, the poles and the lanterns with traffic lights for the red-amber-green signals, the detectors (often loops in the road surface) that feed the control computer with signals about the presence of road users, and all accompanying power supplies, cables, and leads.
+And before you know it, you’ve stopped talking about the purpose of traffic control signals and are getting bogged down in technology.

 Conversely, traffic control signals can also be used to ramp meter the inflow into a city from a motorway.
 In short, traffic control signals are a powerful control instrument in network management, and this requires that we focus on functionality – not on the technology used.
 Ultimately, what traffic lights do is to instruct road users to stop and wait for the sake of a higher network goal.

 We also want traffic control signals whose system set-up is geared to the great developments of our time, such as cloud computing, mesh networking, and the internet of things.
 Developments that have brought innovation and reduced cost in many fields, but are only trickling down into the world of traffic.
-And we want traffic control signals that don’t just look like traffic lights to the road users, but that also explain why road users have to stop and wait.
+And we want traffic control signals that don’t just look like traffic lights to road users, but that also explain why road users have to stop and wait.
 Socially communicative traffic control signals, that make it easier to use them to buffer the traffic to prevent congestion downstream.